sandyjmacdonald/papi/README.md

 usr.user_id = "CD1"
 ```

 Setting the `user_id` attribute creates the possibility of a clash in user IDs, therefore the `user` module provides a means to create a basic user database with the TinyDB library.
+This avoids the possibility of a clash and appends and increments integer numbers to the end of the user ID if a matching one is already in the database.